ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 To get to the next level, I needed to go back to school.
 I saw the Planck as a ticket out of my comfort zone: a masterclass in constraint-driven design; a rich tapestry of flexibility.
 By stripping away so many keys and adding thumb keys to (somewhat) compesnate, the Planck forces you to fundamentally reconsider the layout.
 Where does Enter go?
 Backspace?
 Where's the fucking right Shift?
 How do you remember where all the symbols are‽

 There are no easy answers, no one-size-fits-all solution.
 Not even close.
 The only way is a descent into the keyboard dark arts: the world of advanced QMK programming.
 This isn't just remapping keys, it's an entire programming language for your keyboard.
-We're talking tap-hold timing intricacies that let home row keys double as fast-access modifiers, leader sequences that turn your keyboard into a command center, custom macros that automate repetitive tasks, and layering schemes so complex they'd make an Inception architect's head spin.
+We're talking tap-hold timing intricacies that let home row keys double as fast-access modifiers, leader sequences that turn your keyboard into a command center, dynamic on-the-fly custom macros, and layering schemes so complex they'd make an Inception architect's head spin.
 Things no sane person using a standard layout would ever want or need.
 The result is a layout that is custom-fitted like leather to each typist.

 It's that knowledge I was after.
 The Planck wasn't just a keyboard: it was an internship, a trial by fire in these dark arts.
 A vision quest.